 The "Premium" design package ($159 per room) includes unlimited revisions of your design, a shoppable list of all the products used, and complimentary ordering.
 To see flooring and structural options, you’ll need to upgrade to the “Luxe” package for $499.

 Best Value: Havenly

 Whether you are looking for a room refresh or an entire floor-to-ceiling makeover, Havenly offers two design services that will meet your décor needs without breaking the bank.
-The “Mini” ($99) is ideal for spaces that need a light designer’s touch.
+The “Mini” ($79) is ideal for spaces that need a light designer’s touch.
 For instance, let’s say you already love your layout but are stuck when it comes to products and finishing touches that will help you achieve the look you want.
-The “Full” package ($179) is better served for full-room makeovers.
+The “Full” package ($129) is better served for full-room makeovers.
 In addition to the mini’s services, the full package offers a 3D layout and a floor plan to help visualize the design and concept.
-Both deliver within 2–3 weeks.
+Mini delivers within 1-2 weeks, while Full takes 2–3 weeks.

 Once you’ve completed your style quiz and chosen your designer, you’ll get three design concepts before receiving your final design with a shoppable list.
 Also included: Multiple design revisions, access to a personal ordering team, and post-design support once the project is complete.

 But don’t stop there—not only is the site a treasure trove of inspirational images, the photos have been painstakingly sourced to be shoppable.
 Whether it’s for your current project or a future one, if you see a piece of furniture or decorative item in a photo that you know you want, you can buy it directly from the site.

 Best for Someone Who is Already Design Savvy: roomLift